 At one time, resting like a gem in a crown, Zámek Jezeří (Castle Jezeří) distinctively rested on a hill once densely populated with a wide myriad of flora.
-Shaped in an prominent ‘H’, you can see two watch towers on either side.
-It was once the home of Bohemian Nobles and was considered one of the most beautiful Baroque buildings in all of Europe, but sadly, today it’s an apocalyptic castle in the Czech Republic.
+Shaped in a prominent ‘H’, you can see two watch towers on either side.
+It was once the home of Bohemian Nobles and was considered one of the most beautiful Baroque buildings in all of Europe, but sadly, today, it’s an apocalyptic castle in the Czech Republic.

-These days, the castle looks more like something fit for a location for a Halloween horror film with it’s abandoned looking interiors and overgrown exterior.
+These days, the castle looks more like something fit for a location for a Halloween horror film with its abandoned looking interiors and overgrown exterior.

 What was once so beautiful, spent many, many years neglected and forgotten.